nastiazaya/DataSecurityMiniProject/README.md

 ![logo](logo-removebg-preview.png)

 ## General Info
-CryptoPal is a GUI application for hidding text in an image with steganography and AES encryption.
+CryptoPal is a GUI application for hidding text in an image based on steganography and AES encryption.

 ## Features
 * Choose a picture from our collection